 Each girl could change costumes and accessories as much as they liked.
 They took turns walking our Pink Carpet.

 If you’ve ever made a toilet paper wedding gown at a bridal shower, you understand how to play this game.
-I used shades of pink tulle to make things easier for little hands.
+I used tulle to make things easier for little hands.

 Necklace Making …